-- 97. Our Manual review involves examining whether the assumptions in the Manual are consistent with the principles outlined in s 150C. - 98.
-We may not be able to conclude on the extent to which some aspects of the Manual are consistent with the s 150A purpose. - 99.
-As the Manual's rules are not always prescriptive, we may not be able to conclude on the efficiency and contestability dimensions of all notional costs, revenues, and assumptions referenced in the Manual.
-If so, we will, to the extent possible, assess them during our review of the calculation in the season that the Manual relates to.
+108. As the Manual's rules are not always prescriptive, we may not be able to conclude on the extent to which some aspects of the Manual are consistent with the s 150A purpose.
+If so, we will, to the extent possible, assess the relevant costs, revenues and assumptions during our review of the calculation in the season that the Manual relates to.